-- Wall Walk: Allows to freely walk over/through destructible blocks.
+- Wall Walk: Allows Bomberman to freely walk over/through destructible blocks.

-There also exists in the game a 'skull' powerup, that has a negative effect when picked up.
+There also exists in the game a 'skull' power-up, that has a negative effect when picked up.
 It essentially prevents the player from planting any bombs for a certain length of time.
-This is contagious - if it is touched by an enemy Bomberman who has this effect, will be affected too.
+This is contagious - if the player's Bomberman is touched by an enemy Bomberman who has this effect, they will be affected too.

 The campaign in Super Bomberman can be played by a single player as just White Bomberman, or co-operatively with 2P as Black Bomberman.
 Care should be taken as players bombs can kill each other.